SoftwareAG/sagdevops-templates/templates/sag-spm-boot-local/README.md

 sagcc list jobmanager jobs <jobIdFromAboveCommand> --wait 360 -e DONE
 ```

-See [sag-cc-layer-defs](../sag-cc-layer-defs/template.yaml) for `INFRA-LOCAL` layer type definition.
+For more information, see [sag-cc-layer-defs](../sag-cc-layer-defs/template.yaml) for `INFRA-LOCAL` layer type definition.

-## Creating a new Stack with Local infrastructure layer using Web UI
+## Creating a new stack with local infrastructure layer from the Command Central Stacks user interface

-* Open Stacks UI
+1. In Command Central, open the Stacks interface.
-* Add new stack
+2. Add a new stack.
-* Add layer > New nodes
+3. In the new stack, Add layer > New nodes.
-  * Select INFRA-LOCAL layer definition
+  * Select the INFRA-LOCAL layer definition
-  * Choose the operating system matching your Command Central host and available bootstrap installer for it
+  * Select the operating system that matches your Command Central host and a corresponding bootstrap installer.
-  * Provide required parameters such as
+  * Specify the required parameters, such as:
-    * install.dir - installation directory on Command Central host
+    * install.dir - the installation directory on the Command Central host
-    * spm.port - SPM HTTP port number
+    * spm.port - the SPM HTTP port number
-    * node - node alias for the local installation
+    * node - the node alias for the local installation
   * Finish the wizard
-* Wait until provision jobs completes.
+4. Wait until provision jobs completes.
 Use Jobs view to monitor